My Piece of Land

-Composition and Recording
+Composition and recording

-All of the songs on My Piece of Land except "Mineral Wells", a remake from 2009's West Coast Timbers, were written in the last two months of Shires' pregnancy with her daughter Mercy Isbell.
+All of the songs on My Piece of Land except "Mineral Wells", a remake from 2009's West Cross Timbers, were written in the last two months of Shires' pregnancy with her daughter Mercy Isbell.
 Shires spent the first part of 2015 working, including touring, and appearing on the Late Show with David Letterman with then-husband Jason Isbell.
 She stopped travelling at 33 weeks of the pregnancy and used the time to write and record the songs on My Piece of Land.

 In interviews about the recording, Shires credited both producer Dave Cobb and Jason Isbell for their help realizing the songs the way she imagined.
 Cobb helped turn her descriptions of the songs' moods into reality, with Shires saying "He can sort through the abstract and the vagueness that words can sometimes bring when you're trying to talk about music.
 When you say, 'In my mind, this is a spacey, moody song, and it feels like you're in a dark room,' he knows how to translate that into sound without making you feel like an imbecile."
 Shires used Isbell's advice when working out sounds: